 The major criterion for selection is the excellence of the research proposal.
 No specific format or organization is required, but the proposal should state clearly what work is proposed, how and when it would be performed, and why the results would be important or useful.

 It is essential to make the project description understandable to scholars in other fields, while retaining enough detail to satisfy a specialist in the field of the proposal.

 Be sure to remove (not just hide) editing remarks and comments from the final draft before submission.
 Pay attention to the stated limits on length.
 The CV must be limited to one page.
 The proposal statement must not exceed one page; space for the required brief budget statement is provided on the application form.

 Do not request support for work which will be conducted prior to the announced date of awards, or so soon thereafter that the funds, if awarded, could not be applied to it.

 Funds for tuition or related expenses for personal professional education will not be provided.

 Generally funds will not be provided to support remuneration to participants in studies or stipends for research assistants.

 Please note: The Application Procedures change slightly from year to year, but the entire application must be submitted online at www.cosmosclubfoundation.org.
-The deadline for submissions this year is November 4, 2013.
+The deadline for submissions is generally in early November.

-Questions and other messages may be sent as e-mail messages to firstname.lastname@example.org.
+Questions and other messages may be sent by email to firstname.lastname@example.org.

 Evaluation and Selection